 Post-brunch I wandered around the streets aimlessly.

 St. Franchis Church crossed my path and I thought of re-visiting it.
 It is built by Portuguese traders in 1503 and is one of the oldest churches in India.
 In 1663, the ownership was given to the Dutch to captured Kochi, followed by the British in 1795.

 The traditional charm is still maintained by the church which can be seen by the olden form of fans still used.

 It is now a protected monument since 1923.
 Time taken here – 20-30 min

 Around 4:45 pm, I left for a Kathakali performance from Zostel.
 Lonely Planet recommended Kerala Kathakali Centre was just 350 meters away from Zostel.
 I booked the tickets for the performance from Zostel in the morning itself because the cost was the same (INR 350) and I would get better seats (book the tickets asap for amazing seats – I would recommend first or second row).

 I reached the auditorium at 5 and I was handed over a paper with the story of that day’s performance.

-I started walking home.
-It was dark and I saw a foreigner walking ahead of me.
-I was getting frightened in walking alone so I asked her if she was headed towards Zostel.
+I was frightened of walking alone in the dark with very few people on the streets.
 Thankfully she was and turned out to be my roommate!
 Beth was from England and we made plans for breakfast the next day.

 I headed to Zostel post this while Vidya and Beth continued the tour.
 It was 3 when I reached Zostel, I spent some time reading and left to catch my bus at 4:30 pm for Bangalore.